 Deployment in Days, Not Months

 We've seen too many startups struggle with complex ITSM implementations.
-Ravenna deploys in minutes with immediate functionality.
-Connect your Slack workspace, import knowledge from Notion or Google Drive, and start resolving tickets the same day.
+Ravenna deploys in hours or days with immediate functionality.
+Connect your Slack workspace, import knowledge from Notion or Google Drive, and start automating workflows the same day.

 Automation That Scales

-The automation layer in Ravenna scales with your needs.
-Basic routing and categorization work immediately.
-Advanced workflows and approval chains activate as your processes mature.
-You get enterprise features without enterprise complexity or timelines.
+The automation layer in Ravenna coordinates workflows across your entire tool stack.
+Basic routing and auto-resolution work immediately.
+Advanced multi-step workflows involving approvals, integrations, and cross-system updates activate as your processes mature.
+You get enterprise-grade automation without enterprise complexity or timelines.

 The ITSM world has shifted dramatically, and startups can't afford to get stuck with enterprise solutions that slow them down.
 Your team needs support that works within their existing workflow, not against it.
-An AI-native internal support system like Ravenna, integrated directly into the tools your employees already use like Slack and Google, gives you the intelligence and automation you need, without the complexity that kills productivity, in an entirely frictionless experience.
+An AI-native workflow automation platform like Ravenna, which coordinates end-to-end processes directly within Slack and across your entire tool stack, gives you the intelligence and automation you need, without the complexity that kills productivity, in an entirely frictionless experience.
 The right ITSM choice today sets the foundation for how smoothly your team operates as you scale.

 FAQ